 Direct labor costs

-Direct labor is usually defined as activity that is charged by the hour during the reporting period in which it took place.
+Direct labor is usually defined as activity that is charged by the hour during the reporting period in which the employee in the production process.
 In a factory in Mexico, common direct roles include:

 - Unskilled worker: This title is for anyone without a high level of education nor the need for extensive training to do the job at hand.